popzeka/nexus-utils/README.md

 **Note:** You will need to replace the placeholder addresses (`0x...`) with the actual contract addresses for the bridge you are interacting with.

-### 4. Running the Script
+### Running the Script

-Execute the script from your terminal:
+Once the `.env` file is configured, execute the script from your terminal:

 ```bash
 python bridge_event_listener.py